Processing stages

 - Returned Text: A direct text response.

-- Returned Function: A function call.
+- Returned Function: A tool call (if applicable).

 - Execute Function (if applicable): Runs the function and passes the result back to the LLM.